Contact - FAQs

 I’m from a bookshop.
 Will you sign some stock?

 If I’m in your local area, yes, of course.
 I’d love to pop in, sign some stock and boost your shop on my socials: please email me to arrange this.
-Event organisers and book groups should refer to the relevant sections on this page.
+Event organisers and book groups should refer to the relevant sections above.

 I’m a journalist/podcaster/producer.
 Can I interview you for a media piece?

-Email me with details of your project, including your talking points, links to previous work and – most importantly – your deadline.
-I’m more likely to say yes if your piece is planned, rather than lastminute.
+Email me with the details, including your talking points, links to previous work and – most importantly – your deadline.
+I’m more likely to say yes if your project is planned, rather than lastminute.

 What are your pronouns?